 Due to COVID-19 many industries are urgently seeking staff.
 If you feel that you are able to take on work at this time, please take a look at this article from Metro which details which supermarkets are looking for staff.

-The Recovery College Office will remain open with all staff working from home.
+The team are also sending a weekly Newsletter and Podcast for students, to help them during this difficult time, with advice, tips, and ideas about staying healthy and maintaining your mental wellbeing.
 If you would like to contact us, please do so by email at contactORC@restore.org.uk, or calling us on 01865 779613.

 For more information do visit our website.